 More flexible.
 More opportunities.
 More secure.
 More lucrative.
 More control.
 Fewer fees.
 Checkbook investment speed.
 If any of that sounds attractive, read on…

-The people who will benefit from the features of self directed IRA LLCs are those who truly want to have control of their Investment portfolio, investors who want to substantially reduce fees and those who want to make fast investment decisions.
+Many people will benefit from the features of a self directed IRA.
+There are some advantage to having that structure own one or more LLCs, such as asset protection and investment flexibility.
+This arrangement is especially for those who truly want to have control of their Investment portfolio.
+Such investors may substantially increase their rate of return, reduce fees, and give them the ability to make fast investment decisions.

 This is nothing new.
 Investors have had the ability to self-direct their investment funds into their choice of arenas and reap tax-free profits since 1974.
 In the last 10 years or so, the self-directed investing tool received the ultimate in flexibility, that of owning and managing a Limited Liability Company.

 - Open a new self directed IRA and have your IRA Limited Liability Company professionally organized